lovesh/ps-sig/README.md

 The signature scheme from section 4.2 does not allow blind signatures straightaway and the paper does not describe any technique to do so.
 But less efficient techniques from Coconut or others can be used.
 The scheme is implemented as described in the paper.

+The code for this lives in signature.rs, blind_signature.rs and pok_sig.rs.
+For generating keys use `keys::keygen`

 The signature scheme from section 6.1 of the paper allows for signing blinded messages as well.
 Demonstrated by test `test_signature_blinded_messages`.